Anthropology

 ANT 300 Ethnographic Design (4 Credits)

 This course harnesses students’ current and previous coursework to address a real life ethnographic design problem.
-Working in conjunction with students enrolled in ANT 200, students will help to design and carry out a qualitative research project led by an anthropology faculty member and will gain insight into anthropology’s practical applications.
+Working in conjunction with students enrolled in ANT 200, students help to design and carry out a qualitative research project led by an anthropology faculty member and gain insight into anthropology’s practical applications.
 Students are expected to take leadership roles, think creatively and concretely, work well collaboratively and see projects through to completion.
 Enrollment limited to 10.
 Instructor permission required.

 Fall